0Unkn0wn/RustVM/README.md

 ## What are VMs used for

-These are some of the use cases where VMs are being actively used:
+These are some use cases where VMs are being actively used:

 - Testing software on various platforms and operating systems without needing a second device.